Business is booming !

 The challenge in designing an Adventure Golf course is to make it interesting to play.
 How a course plays is the key to bringing people back to play it again and again.

 Adventure Golf does have a lot in common with regulation golf.
-To be interesting, miniature golf holes must have the contour changes found on the regulation green which cause the ball to break and turn as it rolls toward the cup.
+To be interesting, miniature golf holes must have the contour changes found on the regulation green which causes the ball to break and turn as it rolls toward the cup.

 Undulations and banking give the game an element of challenge and fun.

-Adventure Golf courses do need unique elements to hold the players interest.
-Greens that bring water, sand traps and rough turf into play add this uniqueness to Adventure Golf, while still maintaining an interesting and challenging game.
+Adventure Golf courses do need unique elements to hold the player’s interest.
+Greens that bring water, sand traps, and rough turf into play add this uniqueness to Adventure Golf, while still maintaining an interesting and challenging game.

-The Adventure Golf design brings all of these elements together in a beautiful, natural setting to capture the interest and excitement required for profitable business.
+The Adventure Golf design brings all of these elements together in a beautiful, natural setting to capture the interest and excitement required for a profitable business.

 As mentioned, the challenge in miniature golf design is to make the course interesting to play.
 Interesting shots bring repeat business.
 Undulations, banking, the size of the greens, the position of the cups, the intermixing of easier holes with more difficult holes to prevent back-up on the course, and a hundred other little refinements, which come only from experience, are the difference between success and failure.

-Adventure Golf believes that the best environment for a miniature golf course is the natural landscaping, streams and waterfalls.
+Adventure Golf believes that the best environment for a miniature golf course is the natural landscaping, streams, and waterfalls.

-On a well-designed course players should feel that they are in their own space.
+On a well-designed course, players should feel that they are in their own space.
 Buffers between shots are an important design element to create this feeling.
 The three most common buffers used in Adventure Golf course design are streams, landscaping and elevation changes.